The cost of deep plane facelift plastic surgery can depend on many variables.

 There are different types of facelifts that can be performed, with the most technically demanding being the extended deep plane facelift.

 At the Plastic Surgery at Williams, I almost exclusively perform the extended deep plane facelift, as I have found it to be the most impactful.
-The deep plane facelift provides long-lasting improvement in the midface and lower lids, in addition to the neck and jawline.
+The deep plane facelift provides long-lasting improvement in the mid face and lower lids, in addition to the neck and jawline.

 Due to the complexity of a true deep plane facelift and length of time needed to perform the procedure, the cost is often higher.